nixworks/public/news/2007/08/2/README.md

 ##### Mary Peters
 ### [ Mary Peters, the United States Secretary of Transportation, orders an immediate inspection of all truss bridges in the United States following the collapse of the I-35W Mississippi River bridge in Minneapolis. ](/news/2007/08/2/mary-peters-the-united-states-secretary-of-transportation-orders-an-immediate-inspection-of-all-truss-bridges-in-the-united-states-follow.md)
-_Context: I-35W Mississippi River bridge, United States, truss bridge, Minneapolis, Secretary of Transportation, Mary Peters_
+_Context: Minneapolis, Mary Peters, I-35W Mississippi River bridge, truss bridge, United States, Secretary of Transportation_

 ##### Kafeel Ahmed
 ### [ Kafeel Ahmed, who was one of the instigators of the 2007 Glasgow International Airport attack, dies in the Glasgow Royal Infirmary of the injuries he sustained in the attack. ](/news/2007/08/2/kafeel-ahmed-who-was-one-of-the-instigators-of-the-2007-glasgow-international-airport-attack-dies-in-the-glasgow-royal-infirmary-of-the-i.md)
-_Context: Kafeel Ahmed, 2007 attack, Glasgow Royal Infirmary_
+_Context: 2007 attack, Kafeel Ahmed, Glasgow Royal Infirmary_

 ##### U.S. Marine
 ### [ United States Marine Sergeant Lawrence Hutchins III is convicted of murder and related offences in relation to the killing of an Iraqi man. ](/news/2007/08/2/united-states-marine-sergeant-lawrence-hutchins-iii-is-convicted-of-murder-and-related-offences-in-relation-to-the-killing-of-an-iraqi-man.md)
-_Context: U.S. Marine, Iraq, Sergeant, murder_
+_Context: Sergeant, U.S. Marine, murder, Iraq_

 ##### Forming a government
 ### [ A Cabinet Minister and four junior ministers belonging to the Ceylon Workers Congress leave the Government of President of Sri Lanka Mahinda Rajapaksa due to "political differences". ](/news/2007/08/2/a-cabinet-minister-and-four-junior-ministers-belonging-to-the-ceylon-workers-congress-leave-the-government-of-president-of-sri-lanka-mahind.md)
-_Context: forming a government, Ceylon Workers Congress, Rajapaksa, President of Sri Lanka_
+_Context: President of Sri Lanka, Ceylon Workers Congress, forming a government, Rajapaksa_

 ##### 5th Circuit Court of Appeals
 ### [ The United States Court of Appeals for the Fifth Circuit rules that three insurers are not responsible for flood damage in New Orleans resulting from Hurricane Katrina. ](/news/2007/08/2/the-united-states-court-of-appeals-for-the-fifth-circuit-rules-that-three-insurers-are-not-responsible-for-flood-damage-in-new-orleans-resu.md)
-_Context: 5th Circuit Court of Appeals, Hurricane Katrina, flood, New Orleans_
+_Context: flood, Hurricane Katrina, New Orleans, 5th Circuit Court of Appeals_

 ##### DR Congo
 ### [ 100 people are killed in the Democratic Republic of the Congo when a train derails.
 Government officials attribute the accident to faulty brakes. ](/news/2007/08/2/100-people-are-killed-in-the-democratic-republic-of-the-congo-when-a-train-derails-government-officials-attribute-the-accident-to-faulty-b.md)